Back to Blog

 3. Evaluate match quality metrics.
 Ask your provider for published benchmark results.
 The key metrics are recall (percentage of true matches caught), precision (percentage of flagged matches that are actually true), and F1 score (harmonic mean of the two).
 If your provider does not publish benchmarks, ask why.
 For context on what good numbers look like, read our guide to OFAC sanctions screening.

 4. Verify list coverage and sync frequency.
-The regulation applies to screening against all relevant sanctions lists, not just OFAC.
+The guidelines apply to screening against all relevant sanctions lists, not just OFAC.
 Ensure your provider covers EU consolidated sanctions, UN Security Council sanctions, UK HMT, and any other lists relevant to your jurisdictions.
 Check how frequently the lists are updated.
 Daily is the minimum standard; hourly or real-time is better.

 5. Document your matching configuration.
 Regulators want to see that you have made deliberate choices about your matching thresholds.
 Document what confidence score triggers a block, what triggers a manual review, and what is auto-approved.
 Be prepared to justify these thresholds.